ali-kosemen/quadrotor-swarm/README.md

 - [Swap Goals (8 Quadrotors)](https://drive.google.com/drive/folders/1fOuFVn7WClnU5ugA6wUitaqX_dtdldGH?usp=sharing) (Not fully stable, but still capable of demonstrating reasonable behavior)

-Drag and drop the model folder you downloaded directly into the train_dir.
+Drag and drop the model folder (starts with test_) you downloaded directly into the train_dir.
 Then, simply provide the paths of experiment_name and train_dir from the config.json file to the inference command

 ## Citation